 Additive Manufacturing (AM) involves a series of techniques to produce objects by adding materials layer per layer.
 Centexbel-VKC researches the possibilites of AM or 3D printing to functionalize and to customize conventionally produced textile and plastic objects.

-To enable a widespride implementation of AM processes in the textile and plastic converting industry, Centexbel-VKC is developing appriopriate filaments with customized properties, such as soft and flexible materials with conductive properties for the creation of smart textiles.
+To enable a widespread implementation of AM processes in the textile and plastic converting industry, Centexbel-VKC is developing appropriate filaments with customized properties, such as soft and flexible materials with conductive properties for the creation of smart textiles.

-The Centexbel-VKC 3D platform is composed of three 3D printers to cover three different processing procedures departing from three different types of of raw material: filaments, UV curable resins and direct granulate processing.
+The Centexbel-VKC 3D platform is composed of different types of 3D printers to cover different processing procedures departing from various types of of raw material: filaments, UV curable resins and direct granulate processing.

 - synthetic filaments